 When I was a kid, my late Dad was interested in the stars and would show my siblings and me constellations.
 He taught me to identify constellations and planets in the sky.
 He also was a big fan of Walt Disney‘s pocket books.
 After I had finished first grade, he had started buying them for us kids.
 But he would read them first on his commute by train to or from work.
 “To know what the kids are exposed to” he would say to my Mom.
 At that time, only I was able to read. 😉

 I recall the many stories where Mickey Mouse was having adventures on the Moon or even on the rings of Saturn.
 These astronaut stories were my and my friends’ favorites.
 They inspired us kids’ interest in STEM.

 At that time, I was already well aware that these stories were not true.
 They were just for fun.
 I knew you couldn’t walk on Saturn’s rings, that you couldn’t breeze in space without an oxygen tank and that the man in the Moon doesn’t exist.
 Mickey’s adventures were something like fairy tales, but better than those as they had more fantasy.
 Mickey and Co explored the space, the past, the future, in a volcano, even the inner of the Earth or on the bottom of the ocean.
 Places that seemed interesting, but were unreachable.

 How I Learned about the Moon Landing

-In 1969, my bed time was 7:30 pm, right after the ads stopped on TV in the second chanel.
-Back then ads alternated with short comics with little dwrafts.
+In 1969, my bed time was 7:30 pm, right after the ads stopped on TV in the second channel.
+Back then ads alternated with short comics with little dwarfs.
 My sister and I were allowed to watch TV from 6:50 pm when the ads started until bed-time.
 The ads were interrupted by the news that were broadcasted from 7 to 7:20 pm followed by a weather forecast.
 Typically, I didn’t care much about the news except for the weather forecasts or when there was something about Royals.